Decide if you have the information you need

 You should have this information from your spouse:

-Decide if there's more information you need
+Decide if you need more information

 Learn how to use discovery to get information